Skip to main content

 Yes, Vitamin C helps iron deficiency anemia by improving iron absorption from food and supplements.
 We often recommend pairing 250 to 500 mg of Vitamin C with each iron dose, taken away from coffee, tea, and calcium.

-Vitamin C supports recovery from intense workouts, especially in people with low baseline intake.
+Vitamin C supports recovery from intense workouts, particularly in people with low baseline intake.
 Very high doses right before training may slightly blunt the natural training adaptation, so we usually time Vitamin C earlier in the day, not right before lifting.

 Vitamin C may slightly lower blood pressure in some patients, with effects most clear in those with elevated baseline pressure.
 The effect is modest.
 Vitamin C is not a primary blood pressure tool but can be a useful piece of a larger plan.